Venue hire For lease Have your say Contact us arrow Subscribe

 The Platypus Renewal Project

-In 2005, the Commonwealth Government announced the handover of the former HMAS Platypus site to the Harbour Trust for the purpose of rehabilitating it as a public park.
-The Harbour Trust consulted extensively with the community, and developed the Platypus Renewal Project.
+In 2005, the Australian Government announced the handover of the former HMAS Platypus site to the Harbour Trust for the purpose of rehabilitating it as a public park.
+Thereafter, the Harbour Trust consulted extensively with the community on the future of the site and developed a scope for its Platypus Renewal Project.

 Online exhibition: The Story of Sub Base Platypus, North Sydney